Skip to content

 4. The ability to borrow against your own bank at any time for any reason and still have your assets compounding toward that right-hand side of the curve.

-5. The contractual non-forfeiture option to elect reduced-paid up status on Whole Life policy which allows you to completely stop your premium payments at any time after the 7th year and still have your policy’s cash value and death benefit keep growing.
+5. The contractual non-forfeiture option to elect reduced-paid up status on a Whole Life policy which allows you to completely stop your premium payments at any time after the 7th year and still have your policy’s cash value and death benefit keep growing.

 But wait!
 Hold on a second…